karakun/openwebstart-page/jvm-manager.md

 * Do nothing on local match
 * Automatically download

-To narrow down the JVM download and usage of a specific vendor you can select the vendor from the list of provided vendors.
+To narrow down the JVM download and usage of a specific vendor you can select a vendor from the list of provided vendors.
-To allow any vendor select the asterisk.
+If you don't have any specific vendor preference and want to allow <span class="text-highlight">Open<span>WebStart</span></span> to pick a JVM from any vendor select the asterisk.
 The default vendor is set to "AdoptOpenJDK".